MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 2. Open the Microsoft Edge browser, search for "edge browser update", download, and install the new Microsoft Edge browser.
 This is necessary to ensure you're running the latest version of Microsoft Edge in your hosted virtual machine.
 Start the new Edge browser.

-3. In the Edge browser, go to the Microsoft Defender Security Center at (https://security.microsoft.com).
+3. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com).

 4. In the **Sign in** dialog box, copy and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.